mletenay/home-assistant-pylontech/README.md

 ## Exposed sensors

-The integration connects to BMS in regular intrervals (default 30s) and executes `pwr` and `unit` console commands to read and report current state (charge, voltage, current, temperature, state, error code etc.) of BMS itself as well as its individual BMUs.
+The integration connects to BMS in regular intrervals (default 30s) and executes `pwr`, `unit` and `bat` console commands to read and report current state (charge, voltage, current, temperature, state, error code etc.) of BMS itself as well as its individual BMUs and their cells.

+The management console lists units (in `info` command) from top to bottom - the first unit connected right after the BMS is named BMU #0.
+However, the `unit` command lists them in reverse order - the bottom unit (farthest from BMS) has number 1 there.
+Same applies for the `bat` output - the cells are numbered bottom-up - bottom's units cells have number 0-14.
+The integration takes care of this and even tries to maintain stable order of units (in case they are reshuffled in rack for any reason).
+To find out which unit is which, the `position` sensor provides physical index in chain - the topmost position is 1.